miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ![Compare HTML tag and tag handling in OmegaT](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/en/tag-handling.png)

- - With heavily tagged HTML text, you may find it convenient to keep the source text open at the same time and to toggle between the two (Alt+tab) in order to be able to see more quickly what text actually has to be translated.
+ - With heavily tagged HTML text, you may find it convenient to keep the source text open at the same time and to toggle between the two programs (Alt+tab) in order to be able to see more quickly what text actually has to be translated.
 As a general rule for the purpose of this tutorial, assume that if something is visible in your browser, it should be translated.

 The windows in the above screenshot have been reduced in size in order to show the idea of keeping OmegaT and the source text (in your browser) open at the same time(To be replaced: current a case of Wikipedia).

 - When you are finished and ready to check your work, you can open the translated files in ***/target*** in your browser and read through them, and/or print them out for checking.
-If you prefer to read through the finished text on the screen, i.e., in your browser, toggle between the browser and OmegaT.
+If you prefer to read through the finished text on the screen, i.e. in your browser, toggle between the browser and OmegaT.
 When you find errors in the text in the browser window, make the corresponding changes within OmegaT.

 The legacy material provided for the purpose of this tutorial is intended to demonstrate the functions of OmegaT.
 Under no circumstances should the translations in the translation memory be assumed to be reliable.